grimoire/mmdetection-to-tensorrt/README.md

 ## Usage

 how to create a tensorrt model from mmdet model (converting might take few minutes)(Might have some warning when converting.)
+detail can be found in [getting_started.md](./docs/getting_started.md)

 ### CLI